alfonsserra/config-server/README.md

 #  Config server

 Configuration Server to manage external properties for applications across all environments.
+Configurations are stored at https://github.com/systelab/config-server-repository

 ## Getting Started